sempare/sempare-delphi-template-engine/docs/components.md

 Defining variables in a context allows them to be used in made available to multiple templates easily.

-### IVelocityTemplate
+### ITemplate

 The output of the Velocity parser is an object implementing the IVelocityTemplate interface.
 ```
-    var ctx := Velocity.Context();
+    var ctx := Template.Context();
-    var tpl := Velocity.Parse(ctx, 'this is a template');
+    var tpl := Template.Parse(ctx, 'this is a template');
-    writeln(Velocity.Eval(ctx, tpl));
+    writeln(Template.Eval(ctx, tpl));
 ```
 ##### Thread Safety
-The Sempare Boot Velocity template engine should be totally thread safe.
-There is no shared state besides potential references a shared Velocity context.
+The Sempare Template Engine should be totally thread safe.
+There is no shared state besides potential references a shared template context.

-Components that should be safe to share are instances of _IVelocityContext_ and _IVelocityTemplate_.
+Components that should be safe to share are instances of _ITemplateContext_ and _ITemplate_.

 ##### Example use case